 A non-profit social enterprise registered under Section 8 of the Companies Act, 2013

 We are a social enterprise founded to address the problem of skill deficit among underprivileged women in Telangana.
-At Dhairya Social Initiatives Foundation we provide free driver training and market linkage to women from low income groups and BPL communities to make them employable, independent and self-reliant.
+At Dhairya Social Initiatives Foundation we provide driver training and market linkage to women from low income groups and BPL communities to make them employable, independent and self-reliant.

-Our vision through this initiative is to improve the financial and emotional wellbeing of our beneficiaries and their families, increase the participation of women from lower income groups in the work force while elevating the overall safety factor for women.
+Our vision through this initiative is to improve the financial and emotional wellbeing of our beneficiaries and their families, increase the participation of women from lower income groups in the work force while elevating the overall safety factor for women in public spaces.

 Vision & Mission

-To enable women from economically weak sections to become employable and financially independent by providing them free commercial driver training and placement support.
+To enable women from economically weak sections to become employable and financially independent by providing them driver training and market linkage.

-Identify women from marginalized sections and give them commercial driver training free of cost, along with self-defense and communication skills, digital and financial literacy, and provide them with support for placement/self-employment.
-Create a support system and a community for these women to find moral support, employment opportunities and skill improvement programs.
-Work with government agencies, private entities and NGOs to create a safe and conducive environment for the women to effectively execute their jobs.
+Train women from marginalized sections in driving skills, life skills like digital and financial literacy, and provide them with support for placement/self-employment.
+Create a support system for beneficiaries to find moral support, employment opportunities and skill improvement programs.
+Work with government agencies, private entities and NGOs to create a safe and conducive environment for beneficiaries to excel as professional drivers.